mail2thota/ansible_provision/README.md

-    es_node[add]|optional|| Config subsection for Newly adding hosts and its optional if you don't need to add Datanodes es_node[add][hosts]|optional| Newly adding hosts configuration section and its optional if you don't need to add Datanodes es_node[add][hosts]|optional|{name: mandatory,ip: optional}| Yaml array of hosts with optional ip adress those needs to be added to Datanodes hostgroup es_node[add][hostgroup]|mandatory in case if you need to add hosts| exisitng hostgroup name in the cluster to assign the hosts in the host specification es_node[remove]|optional||Config subsection for datanodes to be removed es_node[remove][hosts]|optional|[{name:agent7-ambariagent.example.com}]| Hostnames of the datanodes to be removed
+    es_node[add]|optional|| Config subsection for Newly adding hosts and its optional if you don't need to add Datanodes es_node[add][hosts]|optional| Newly adding hosts configuration section and its optional if you don't need to add Datanodes es_node[add][hosts]|optional|{name: mandatory,ip: optional}| Yaml array of hosts with optional ip adress those needs to be added to Datanodes hostgroup es_node[remove]|optional||Config subsection for datanodes to be removed es_node[remove][hosts]|optional|[{name:agent7-ambariagent.example.com}]| Hostnames of the datanodes to be removed